IEntin/ClientServer/README.md

   ........

 Names of pipes and tcp ports should match on server and clients.
-ProgramOptions.json contains the\
-list for 5 clients, but this number can be increased, only performance can put the\
+For named pipes ProgramOptions.json\
+contains the list of known clients.
+The number and identity of tcp clients is not known in advance, only\
+their expected maximum number("ExpectedTcpConnections" in ProgramOptions.json).\
+Generally, the number of clients is limited by hardware performance.\
-limit.
-The server was tested with 5 clients with mixed client types.
+This server was tested with 5 clients with mixed client types.

 FIFO files are created on server startup and removed on server shutdown with Ctrl-C.\
 By design, the clients should not create or remove FIFO files.
 The code does not do\